midhunhk/midhunhk.github.io/_posts/2018-10-26-android-messages-mark-2.md

 A new version has now been released!
 <!-- more -->
-It looks like characters from the world of Dungeons and Dragons or World of Warcraft.
+It looks like monsters from the world of Dungeons and Dragons.
 We will be able to confirm with upcoming versions.

 | Version | Codename |
 |---------|----------|